jo-klein/bioinformatics-for-the-bench/README.md

     > name_of_the_script.ext argument_1 argument_2 argument_3 ... argument_n

 The "arguments" could be DNA sequences, chromosome coordinates, or some customizable options you want to tell the script to use.
-Just read the script header for instructions.
+Read the script header for instructions.

-Many of the tools rely on tools that others have created called "dependencies" that will be listed in the script header or the import section below it.
-If you've already learned how to use pip or conda or you've already read TUTORIAL_1_GETTING_STARTED.md, then you know what to do.
+Many of these tools rely on ones that others have created called "dependencies" that will be listed in the script header or the import section below it.
+If you've already learned how to use pip or conda or you've already read Tutorial_1_getting_started.md, then you know what to do.

 Feel free to use, modify, repurpose, and stitch them together with others to make the scripts you need.
 I enjoy coding for fun.
 If you need a simple script that isn't here or elsewhere, let me know and I'll give it a try if I have the time!